Borghese-Gladiator/first-nextjs-blog/README.md

 ### Deploying to Netlify
 - build command: `npm run build && npm run export`
 - build folder: `out/`

-Either use a netlify.toml or add those commands through Netlify UI
+Either use a netlify.toml or add those commands through Netlify UI (I did the former)

 This is a starter template for [Learn Next.js](https://nextjs.org/learn).